easypropertylistings/Easy-Property-Listings/README.md

 - Tweak: Correct spelling of Separate.
 - Tweak: Additional PHP 8.2 code improvements.
 - Tweak: Prevent importing non text files in settings.
+- Fix: Availability time is only shown when there is a date.
 - Fix: Toolbar items function missing arguments.
 - Fix: Improvements to settings imports if file is incorrectly uploaded.
 - Fix: Price Sticker, inspections code trim string when is null.